H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

       </ul>
    </ul>

    2c).
-Organizers should inform a given person about not being admitted to Championships, in a private message, no later than on the day of the end of the phase,
+Organizers should inform a given person about not being admitted to Championships, in a private message, no later than on the day of the end of the registration phase,

-   3). joining the phase from more than one account is forbidden.
+   `3)` joining the phase from more than one account is forbidden.

 3. Group phase:

-   1).
-Group phase will start at 5 May 2024 and will last, depending on total number of Participtants, until 26 May 2024, 2 June 2024 or 9 June 2024,
+   `1)` Group phase will start at 5 May 2024 and will last, depending on total number of Participtants, until 26 May 2024, 2 June 2024 or 9 June 2024,

    1b). in the case of the need for overtimes, deadline for phase may be extended by a week,

-   2). condition of joining the phase is joining the registration phase, no decision by Organizers on non-admitting to participtating in Championships and respecting provisions of the Championships Rules,
+   `2)` condition of joining the phase is joining the registration phase, no decision by Organizers on non-admitting to participtating in Championships and respecting provisions of the Championships Rules,

-   2b). <a id="point-2-3-2b"></a>32 Participtants will be exluded from participation in Group Phase, where 4 of them are participtants of semifinals of *Heroes of Might and Magic III XXV Anniversary Championship - Warmup* tournament, and other 28 will be choosen based on Kammer Rating System and skill level in Heroes III diagnosis by Organizers,
+   `2b)` <a id="point-2-3-2b"></a>32 Participtants will be exluded from participation in Group Phase, where 4 of them are participtants of semifinals of *Heroes of Might and Magic III XXV Anniversary Championship - Warmup* tournament, and other 28 will be choosen based on Kammer Rating System and skill level in Heroes III diagnosis by Organizers,

-   3). in group phase, Participtants will be divided randomly for groups based on baskets based on Kammer Ranking System, as far as possible in the same number of Participtants per group,
+   `3)` in group phase, Participtants will be divided randomly for groups based on baskets based on Kammer Ranking System, as far as possible in the same number of Participtants per group,

-   4). average number of Participtants per group will be determined after the end of registration phase, based on number of Participtants, however it won't be higher than 8,
+   `4)` average number of Participtants per group will be determined after the end of registration phase, based on number of Participtants, however it won't be higher than 8,

-   5).
-Matches will be played in round-robin system in the groups,
+   `5)` Matches will be played in round-robin system in the groups,

-   6).
-Matches will be played in Bo1 system,
+   `6)` Matches will be played in Bo1 system,

-   7). for a win Participtant gets 1 point, in the case of defeat they get 0 point, in the case of a draw Match should be repeated
+   `7)` for a win Participtant gets 1 point, in the case of defeat they get 0 point, in the case of a draw Match should be repeated

-   8). two Participtants with highest number of points in each group will be phase winners,
+   `8)` two Participtants with highest number of points in each group will be phase winners,

-   9). if two or more Participtants in one group score the same number of points, the result of direct Matches between these Participtants decides,
+   `9)` if two or more Participtants in one group score the same number of points, the result of direct Matches between these Participtants decides,

-   10). <a id="point-2-3-10"></a>n the case where the result of direct Matches does not allow for a clear indication of the winners (e.g. let three Participtants A, B and C be in one group and have the same number of points, Participtant A won the direct Match with Participtant B, B with C, and C of A) overtime should be played,
+   `10)` <a id="point-2-3-10"></a>n the case where the result of direct Matches does not allow for a clear indication of the winners (e.g. let three Participtants A, B and C be in one group and have the same number of points, Participtant A won the direct Match with Participtant B, B with C, and C of A) overtime should be played,

-   11). in the event that the situation in [paragraph 10).](#point-2-3-10) repeats itself as a result of overtime, the Organizers will decide the order in the group by coin flip in accordance with [paragraph 12).](#point-2-3-12),
+   `11)` in the event that the situation in [paragraph `10)`](#point-2-3-10) repeats itself as a result of overtime, the Organizers will decide the order in the group by coin flip in accordance with [paragraph `12)`](#point-2-3-12),

-   12). <a id="point-2-3-12"></a>the coinflip is carried out by one of the Organizers in the presence of all Participtants affected by it.
+   `12)` <a id="point-2-3-12"></a>the coinflip is carried out by one of the Organizers in the presence of all Participtants affected by it.
 The entire procedure should be recorded by one of the Organizers,

 4. Knockout phase:

-   1). knockout phase will start at the day of end of group phase and will last, depending on total number of Participtants, from 14 to 16 weeks,
+   `1)` knockout phase will start at the day of end of group phase and will last, depending on total number of Participtants, from 14 to 16 weeks,

-   2). condition of joining the phase is winning the group phase or being exluded from playing in group phase according to [paragraph 2b). point 3 of this chapter](#point-2-3-2b),
+   `2)` condition of joining the phase is winning the group phase or being exluded from playing in group phase according to [paragraph `2b)` point 3 of this chapter](#point-2-3-2b),

-   3). in the knockout phase, Participants will play in pairs which will be determined based on places taken in the previous phase, and secondly based on number of points gained in the previous phase,
+   `3)` in the knockout phase, Participants will play in pairs which will be determined based on places taken in the previous phase, and secondly based on number of points gained in the previous phase,

-   3b).
-Participants mentioned in [paragraph 2b). point 3 of this chapter](#point-2-3-2b), will be treated as Participants, who taken the first place in group and gained maximum number of points in it,
+   `3b)` Participants mentioned in [paragraph `2b)` point 3 of this chapter](#point-2-3-2b), will be treated as Participants, who taken the first place in group and gained maximum number of points in it,

-   4).
-Matches will be played in Bo3 system,
+   `4)` Matches will be played in Bo3 system,

-   5). in the case of win, Participant advances to the next round, in the case of lose they are eliminated from the Championships,
+   `5)` in the case of win, Participant advances to the next round, in the case of lose they are eliminated from the Championships,

-   6). deadline for playing Match in this phase will be 2 weeks,
+   `6)` deadline for playing Match in this phase will be 2 weeks,

-   7).
-2 winners of semifinals and 2 losers of semifinals will advance to the Grand Championships Finals,
+   `7)` 2 winners of semifinals and 2 losers of semifinals will advance to the Grand Championships Finals,

 5. Grand Championships Finals:

-   1).
-Grand Championships Finals will start at the 22 September 2024 and will last to 6 October 2024,
+   `1)` Grand Championships Finals will start at the 22 September 2024 and will last to 6 October 2024,

-   2). condition of joining the phase is advancing to semifinals of the knockout phase,
+   `2)` condition of joining the phase is advancing to semifinals of the knockout phase,

-   3). in this phase 2 Bo3 Matches will be played.
+   `3)` in this phase 2 Bo3 Matches will be played.
 First between 2 winners of knockout phase semifinals - final, and second between 2 losers of knockout phase semifinals - match for third place.

 6. By agreement of both Participants, Bo1 Match can be played in Bo3 system and Bo3 Match in Bo5 system.